OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 #### Pushed to GitHub

-Once a local file is _pushed_ to the remote site (i.e., GitHub, in this case), it becomes available to collaborators and/or the public.
+Once a local file is _pushed_ to the remote site (i.e., GitHub in this case), it becomes available to collaborators and/or the public.

 <br>